Complaints Process

 We will take note and review your feedback to our first complaint response and further investigate.

-We will again acknowledge your response within 3 working days and we will give you our decision as soon as possible.
-This will be no more than 20 working days unless there is clearly a good reason for needing more timely response.
+We will again acknowledge your response within 3 working days and we will give you our decision as soon as possible, with the aim being within 10 working days.

 Stage Three – Complain to the Ombudsman